• Skip to main content

 There are many tools claiming to be the answer:

 These tools, and many others, can work.
-Unfortunately, many tools seem to slow the team down when you need to make a specific decision about classification or priority.
+Unfortunately, many tools seem to slow the team down when you need to make a quick decision about classification or priority.

 Setting Priorities

-Setting the classification or priority becomes a team decision and opens up endless debate.
+Setting the classification or priority becomes a team decision and can easily open up endless debate.

 For example:

-- We need to control another department – let’s say their problem is in our circle of control!
+• We need another department to do something – let’s just say their problem is in our circle of control!

 You know the drill.
 It is frustrating for everyone.